 Kubernetes OOMKilled – pod terminated due to memory limit

-OOMKilledmeans your container exceeded its memory limit; this guide explains how to diagnose and fix it.
+Encountering a Kubernetes OOMKilled error means your pod was terminated for exceeding its memory limit; this guide explains how to diagnose and effectively fix it.

 What This Error Means